FRUE-Project/openFRUE-Installer/README.md

-# distinst
+# openFRUE Installer Backend

-Distinst is a Rust-based software library that handles Linux distribution installer installation details.
-It has been built specifically to be used in the construction of Linux distribution installers, so that installers can spend more time improving their UI, and less time worrying about some of the more complicated implementation details, such as partition management & encryption.
+This repo contains the backend for the openFRUE Installer.
+It is written in Rust.
+This repo is forked from https://github.com/pop-os/distinst

 ## Frontends

 At the moment, elementary's installer is the primary target for distinst.
 However, distinst also ships with a CLI application (also called distinst) that serves as a fully-functioning test bed for the distinst library.
-Example scripts exist within the [tests](https://github.com/pop-os/distinst/tree/master/tests) directory to demonstrate how the CLI can be used to perform installs using files from the Pop!
-ISO.
+Example scripts exist within the [tests](https://github.com/pop-os/distinst/tree/master/tests) directory to demonstrate how the CLI can be used to perform installs using files from the openFRUE ISO.

 ### CLI